gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

         For example, see *rules* mix-ins in :file:`admin/gitlab-ci/global.gitlab-ci.yml`.

     REGRESSIONTESTBRANCH
-        Use this branch of the regressiontests rather than master to allow for merge requests that require updated regression tests with valid CI tests.
+        Use this branch of the regressiontests rather than main to allow for merge requests that require updated regression tests with valid CI tests.

     REGRESSIONTESTCOMMIT
-        Use this commit to the regressiontests rather than the head on master to allow for merge requests that require updated regression tests with valid CI tests.
+        Use this commit to the regressiontests rather than the head on main to allow for merge requests that require updated regression tests with valid CI tests.